giswqs/geebook/chapters/01_introduction.md

 Activating the new conda environment and installing geemap.
 ```

 Geemap has a list of optional dependencies specified in the [requirements_all.txt](https://github.com/gee-community/geemap/blob/master/requirements_all.txt), such as GeoPandas, localtileserver, [osmnx](https://github.com/gboeing/osmnx), [rioxarray](https://github.com/corteva/rioxarray) and [rio-cogeo](https://github.com/cogeotiff/rio-cogeo).
-It can be a bit cumbersome to install these optional dependencies individually.
-Luckily, these optional dependencies are available through the [pygis](https://pygis.gishub.org) Python package, which can be installed with a single command.
+It can be a bit cumbersome to install these optional dependencies individually, but Luckily these optional dependencies are available through the [pygis](https://pygis.gishub.org) Python package which can be installed with a single command.

 Since pygis has many dependencies, it might take a while for conda to resolve dependencies.
 Therefore, we highly recommend you to install [Mamba](https://github.com/mamba-org/mamba), a fast, robust, and cross-platform package manager.
+Mamba is a re-write of conda that significantly increases the speed of resolving and installing packages.
 It runs on Windows, macOS, and Linux, and is fully compatible with conda packages and supports most of conda’s commands.
 The following commands install Mamba and pygis:

 ```bash
 conda install -c conda-forge mamba